learnk8s/learnk8s.io/_blog/running-k8s-cluster-on-pi-a-step-by-step-guide/README.md

 # Research, Document and Publish an article on running a K8s cluster on Pi devices.

 My aim is to install and Kubernetes on three Raspberry Pi devices.
-One cluster will serve as the Master Node and the other two will be the Worker Nodes.
+One RPi device will serve as the Master Node and the other two will be the Worker Nodes.

 This file outlines the set up requirements and the steps I've taken to complete this task.
 This document is also the foundation of a corresponding Blog Article.